Classic Google Sites Deprecation & Migration Timeline

 Google has updated the dates it aims to start offering migrations so you can make plans for closure of classic Google Sites.

-In the first three months of 2018, Google intends to launch an admin preview of features in the classic Sites that will help site owners migrate their content to the new Sites (this has been released to personal, consumer Google Sites on 21 March 2018 - see above).
-Later in 2018, Google intends to open up these features for site owners and provide a management dashboard to G Suite admins that will enable them to effectively manage the migration process.
+On 22 May 2018, Google launched an admin preview of features in the classic Sites that will help site owners migrate their content to the new Sites (this has been released to personal, consumer Google Sites on 21 March 2018 - see above).
+From 19 June 2018, Google intends to open up these features for non-admin site owners and provide a management dashboard to G Suite admins that will enable them to effectively manage the migration process.
 Join the New Google Sites Update group to get email notifications on these features and tools as they become available.

 Google plans to take your feedback on these migration tools into account when scheduling the deprecation and shutdown of the classic Sites.
 With that mind, Google will only announce a firm timeline after the migration process is underway for many customers.